nikos/springboot-quartz-mongodb/README.md

 Per default JDWP is listening on port 5005 per dt_socket transport.

+### MongoDB maintenance

+For cleaning up job and trigger definition, execute:

+    mongo jobs-demo < cleanup-jobs.js

 ### TODO

 * Allow integration testing by making use of [Fongo](https://github.com/fakemongo/fongo), see [Issue 77](https://github.com/michaelklishin/quartz-mongodb/issues/77) for inspiration
 * Migration in case job or trigger configuration has changed, see [mongeez](https://github.com/mongeez/mongeez)
+* Discuss alternative approach to auto-wiring, but using job data map to transport payload